haskell/hackage-security/README.md

    signing).

 2. It lists that the `.cabal` files can be signed in the `revisions.json`.
-   The key IDs here should equal the list of package maintainer keys plus the list of Hackage trustees keys.
-If we have not yet implemented author signing, then we can just leave this list blank and set the threshold to 0.
+   As above, the key IDs should be the package maintainer keys.
+Hackage trustees can also sign revisions, but this is recorded at the top-level (see below).

 #### Top-level

-The top-level `targets.json` lists only delegation information.
+The top-level `targets.json` also lists only delegation information.

 ```
 { signed: {